Healthdirect Free Australian health advice you can count on.

 Diabetic retinopathy

-3-minute read
+8-minute read

 Key facts

-• Diabetic retinopathy causes serious vision problems.
+• Diabetic retinopathy is a complication of diabetes that can cause serious vision problems.

-• If you have diabetes you should have regular eye checks, even if your vision seems normal.
+• If you have diabetes, you should have regular eye checks, even if your vision seems normal.

 What is diabetic retinopathy?